-Of 70,000 daily moves, a significant number are South West Suffolk to/from North East Suffolk which have to go through Ipswich or over the Orwell to get there.
+Of 70,000 daily moves around 15% are Port of Felixstowe related, plus another 15% from South West Suffolk to/from North East Suffolk which have to go through Ipswich or over the Orwell on route.

-This route also serves the entire east Suffolk economy; and Sizewell A & B (and possibly C).
+This route also serves the entire east Suffolk economy, including Sizewell A & B (and possibly C).

 This route is key to a possible “Cambridge Ipswich Tech Corridor” (Adastral park), and future jobs that Norwich is actively targeting.